Souvenir de Hapsal

 Souvenir de Hapsal, Op.
 2, is a suite of three pieces for piano by Pyotr Ilyich Tchaikovsky.
 It was his first cycle of piano pieces and it was composed in 1867.

-History

 The Souvenir de Hapsal was written during Tchaikovsky's stay in Hapsal, then in the Russian Empire (it is now Haapsalu in Estonia).
 He stayed there with his brothers Modest and Anatoly Tchaikovsky as well as members of the Davydov family.
 He dedicated this work to Vera Davydova.